 >sort agent {sort by agent}

->duplicate no ne keys
+>duplicate none keys

->output agent {create roster of agents}
+>output agents {create roster of agents}

 The Keys Num option determines the level at which Suprtool compares sort keys.
 This option controls which duplicate records get included in (or excluded from) the output file.